-The war on drugs is based on a clear, almost-universal concept of the national interest-to protect measures should intelligence professionals use to evaluate the gains and setbacks for Washington from developments in foreign areas?
+When two sets of perceived national interests collide, what measures should intelligence professionals use to evaluate the gains and setbacks for Washington from developments in foreign areas?
 Sometimes issues that do not affect the whole country become elevated to national interest status because of the power of their constituencies.
 While generally consistent with the national interest, these policy priorities favor one parochial position over others.
 Their proactive constituencies espouse approaches that their opponents claim overshadow more important issues.
 Should analysts accept the point of view of narrow interest groups as valid expressions of national interest, when an administration appears to endorse them?